Byrnabey History, Family Crest & Coats of Arms

 The name of De Burneby was represented in Northamptonshire and Bedfordshire in the 13th century.
 As to underscore that entry, we must look to Bedfordshire to find the first entry for the family in early rolls.
 The Hundredorum Rolls of 1273 listed John de Burneby as holding lands there at that time.

 Early History of the Byrnabey family

-Another 334 words (24 lines of text) covering the years 1429 and 1600 are included under the topic Early Byrnabey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Byrnabey research.
+Another 101 words (7 lines of text) covering the years 1429, 1600, 1700 and 1703 are included under the topic Early Byrnabey History in all our PDF Extended History products and printed products wherever possible.

 Byrnabey Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Byrnabey has appeared include Burnaby, Burnby, Bernaby, Burneby and others.

 Early Notables of the Byrnabey family (pre 1700)

 Notables of the family at this time include Charles Barnaby (fl.
 1700-1703), author of four comedies.
 "The dedications to the printed editions of two of his plays are to the Duke of Ormonde and Lord...